 Starr King Fellowship has an on-going relationship with Compas de Nicaragua, an organization focused on empowering women.
 Groups of area adults and youth visit Nicaragua frequently to work on projects and renew friendships.
 Some of us support tuition or expenses for a student in school.
 An annual collection called Share-a-Book is sent to purchase children’s books for the library.
 A group of women visit here and share crafts and dances every few years.

-Each month the Social Justice Committee features one organization working on social justice issues.
+Since 2005 the Social Justice Committee features one non-profit organization working on social justice issues.
 Information on the organization is displayed on our bulletin board, in the newsletter, and in the literature rack.
 All cash and specified checks from one Sunday’s collection basket are given to the organization.
 Each year we raise close to $20,000.
 To date we have given away over $130,000.

 Initiated by Starr King UU Fellowship in 2012, Got Lunch!
-Plymouth has spread across the community to feed children during the summer and vacation weeks when the school’s food service does not provide free or reduced price breakfast and lunch.
-Using Starr King Fellowship storage space and classroom space for packing, the program volunteers pack groceries weekly in the summer to supplement the foods available to our children when they are not in school.
-Over 40% of Plymouth’s children qualify for lunch support, and that means several hundred children are lacking a reliable source of meals during the long summer vacation.
-We served about 100 students last summer and we hope to add families in the coming year.
-We welcome contributions from community members.
-We use the resources of the NH Food Bank as well as local farmers.
-Donations of peanut butter, jelly, mayonnaise, canned tuna and chicken provide the backbone of our nutritious lunch supplies.
-Save time to join this upbeat group of volunteers next summer!
-Look for us at gotlunchplymouth.org.
+Plymouth has spread across the community to feed children during the summer and vacation weeks.
+Using Starr King Fellowship storage space and classroom space for packing, the program volunteers pack groceries weekly to supplement the foods available to children in the Plymouth Community when they are not in school.
+We serve about 100 students each year.
+Learn more at gotlunchplymouth.org.